Skip to content

 What is the sunk cost fallacy in simple terms?

-The sunk cost fallacy occurs when time, money, or effort continues to be invested in something mainly because of what has already been spent, rather than because it still makes sense going forward.
+The sunk cost fallacy occurs when time, money, or effort continues to be invested in something mainly because of what has already been spent, rather than because it still applies going forward.
 A classic example is paying for a gym membership and forcing attendance just to feel like the money's worth was achieved, even when genuine dislike exists.
 This calculator can help illustrate how much that kind of thinking might be costing in real terms.

 How do I know if I am falling for the sunk cost fallacy?